This site requires a more recent version of Adobe Flash Player to function properly.

 Focus On Mobile Platform

-Like everyone else, LinkedIn is making efforts to capture the growth in the mobile market.
-The mobile platform recently accounted for 47% of the total traffic to LinkedIn as compared to around 40% in Q4 2013.
+LinkedIn is making efforts to leverage growth in the mobile market.
+The mobile platform recently accounted for 50% of the total traffic to LinkedIn as compared to around 40% in Q4 2013.
 The number of page views on mobile grew faster than just for desktop.
 To bolster its mobile offering, LinkedIn acquired the newsreader app Pulse.
 With this acquisition, the company intends to boost content offering on its app and website to increase user engagement and improve its targeted search.

 During 2014, it launched an app on iOS called ‘connected’, which makes it easier for LinkedIn members to send updates and opportunities in a timely manner to other members in their network, thus leading to higher engagement on the platform.
 Moreover, the company also launched a ‘LinkedIn Job Search’ App for the iPhone in June'14 to leverage a trend towards increased job interactions taking place on the mobile platform.
 All these efforts are resulting in higher engagement on the mobile platform.